NHSDigital/ndr_import/docs/ndr-import-tables.md

 ### NdrImport::Table metadata

-1. !ruby/object:NdrImport::Table - This is the class of the NdrImport::Table - other classes will be explained in further documentation
+1. !ruby/object:NdrImport::Table - This is the class of the table - other classes will be described in further documentation
-2. canonical_name - If you have many NdrImport::Table mappings within an mapping, the canonical_name can be used identify which table of data this mapping refers to.
+2. canonical_name - If you have many NdrImport::Table mappings within a mapping document, the canonical_name can be used identify which table of data this mapping refers to.
-3. filename_pattern - this is a regular expression that matches the file that this NdrImport::Table will map
+3. filename_pattern - this is a regular expression that matches the filename that the NdrImport::Table will map
 4. tablename_pattern - If an xls[x] file contains many tabs, this regular expression can be used to match a tab name within the file matched by the filename_pattern
 5. header_lines - The number of rows above the data
 6. footer_lines - The number of rows below the data
 7. klass - This class of record that will be created on import
-8. columns - The column level mappings haven't changed, they are as per the [getting started](getting-started.md) documentation
+8. columns - The column level mappings are described in the [getting started](getting-started.md) documentation

 ### Delimited files

-For tabular data that is not xls(x) or csv, often in a .txt file with several varieties of delimiter, we need to set the format as delimited and the delimiter as that files delimiter eg, a pipe |.
+For tabular data that is not xls(x) or csv, often in a .txt file with several varieties of delimiter, we need to set the `format` as delimited and the `delimiter` as that files delimiter eg, a pipe |.

 Example mapping: